Code-Your-Future/node-cv-app/README.md

 ### Morning!

-We've set up another repository for you to clone.

-Take a look at all the boilerplate we've written for you.
-Soon you'll be setting up these applications from scratch so if you're curious or confused about why some file is here, grab a mentor to ask them.
+We've set up another repository for you to clone (if you're curious or confused about all the boilerplate grab a mentor we've written for you.
+Soon you'll be setting up these applications from scratch so .

-## GOAL
+## Goal

 Remember the CV you made all those months ago?
 This week you will be building an updated version powered by Node.js.
-You will fetch data from a real-world API (the github API), perform some operations on that data, and then use it to populate handlebars templates.
-This should sound familiar, because you did a similar thing last week.
-Then you will deploy your CV to the internet.
+You will fetch data from a real-world API (the github API), perform some operations on that data, and then use it to populate handlebars templates (this should sound familiar, because you did a similar thing last week).
+Finally, you will deploy your CV to the internet.

-## CLASS TOPICS

-* general recap and review
-* writing modular javascript (controllers)
-* request / response lifecycle (middleware)
-* calling APIs from a node application
-* async
-* templating
-* general JS tasks - controller logic
-* Headers
-* params & query strings
-* deployment
-* testing code
-* rest
-* ci

 ## Practical tasks
 - Fork https://github.com/Code-Your-Future/node-cv-app